Consteel/manual/docs/descript/15_2_scripting-tools/6_If-statements.md

 ### Syntax explanation

-Any code that is put between the _if_ and the _endif_ keywords constitutes the body of the is statement and will be executed only if the condition evaluates to true.
+Any code that is put between the _if_ and the _endif_ keywords constitutes the body of the if statement and will be executed only if the condition evaluates to true.

 This is the syntax for the so-called one-way if statement, where if the condition evaluates to true, the code in if statement will be executed, otherwise nothing happens.